Go maskless? Some Americans skeptical of new guidelines, other say it's high time

 Ahmad Erfani, 70, who runs Le Caprice bakery in Washington, said he would still ask indoor customers to keep their masks on.
 “You don’t know who is or isn’t vaccinated,” he said.

-Reporting by Susan Heavey, Caroline Humer, Tim Reid, Julia Harte, Maria Caspani, Jeff Mason, Brad Brooks, Lisa Baertlein, Aishwarya Venugopal, Hilary Russ, David Shepardson and Michael Erman.Editing by Donna Bryson and Alistair Bell
+Reporting by Susan Heavey, Caroline Humer, Tim Reid, Julia Harte, Maria Caspani, Jeff Mason, Brad Brooks, Lisa Baertlein, Nathan Layne, Deborah Lutterbeck, Gershon Peaks, Julio-Cesar Chavez, Aishwarya Venugopal, Hilary Russ, David Shepardson and Michael Erman;Editing by Donna Bryson, Alistair Bell and Bill Berkrot

 Our Standards: The Thomson Reuters Trust Principles.